mirisuzanne/mia/content/theater/janeeyre/index.md

   - img: /art/theater/jane/BerthaDestruct_2_BrandyHiggensCohen.jpg
   - img: /art/theater/jane/DSC_0015.jpg
   - img: /art/theater/jane/DSC_0033.jpg
+summary: |
+  We are not here to flatter egotism, or prop up humbug;
+  we are merely telling the [queer] story.
+  We value what is good in the book;
+  but we believe in the existence of other, and more vivid kinds of goodness.
 ---
 {% import "content.macros.njk" as content %}

-## Songs and stories from the classic novel

-> We are not here to flatter egotism,
-> or prop up humbug;
-> we are merely telling the [queer] story.
-> We value what is good in the book;
-> but we believe in the existence of other,
-> and more vivid kinds of goodness.

 [Read the script »](script/)